PeterSurowski/RPG/README.md

-# RPG
+# RPG-jQuery
-You've been cornered during a zombie outbreak.
-The only way out is to fight!
+The same zombie game, but this one is written in jQuery.